History of the Jews in Cologne: Deportation from Deutz

 On 21 October 1941 the first transport left Cologne for Łódź, the last one was sent to Theresienstadt on 1 October 1944.
 Immediately before the transport the fair hall in Cologne-Deutz was used as a detention camp.
 The transports left from the underground part of the Köln Messe/Deutz Station.
 The deported people went to Łódź, Theresienstadt, Riga, Lublin and other ghettos and camps in the east, which were only transit points: from here they went to extermination camps.

 Of special note was the deportation to Minsk on July 20, 1942, of Jewish children and some of their teachers, among them Erich Klibansky.
 The last to be deported in 1943 were Jewish communal workers.
 After that deportation the only Jews remaining were those in mixed marriages and their children, many of whom were deported in the fall of 1944.

 Out of Müngersdorf and Deutz were situated also prisoners and concentration camps on a factory site in Porz Hochkreuz and also in the nearby place of Brauweiler.

-When the U.S. troops occupied Cologne on 6 March 1945, between 30 and 40 Jewish men who had survived in hiding were found.
+When the U.S. troops occupied Cologne on 6 March 1945, 110 Jewish people who had survived in hiding were found.